javier545dev/ghostty-warp/README.md

 ---

-Built for personal use.
-Shared in case it's useful to others.
+**Personal project.** Built for my own use.
+Shared in case it's useful to you.